mithildabhi/RAG-Chatbot-LLM-and-Flask/README.md

 ## 📝 License

-FREE TO USE THIS REPO
+IF YOU WANT TO USE THIS CODE, PLEASE CREDIT ME.

-FOLK THE REPO AND USE
+Free to use, modify, and distribute.
+If any issues, please open an issue or submit a pull request.

 ---